 In the sump design post I show water moving from one end of the tank to the other, flowing from chamber to chamber like a waterfall.
 This is done to make the concept simple to explain and show.

-Most designs just have rectangular baffles that span the width of the tank.
-It’s easy to design and make them that way.
-While you can’t really form glass into whatever shape you want, you aren’t just stuck with rectangles either.
+One thing to note however — while you can’t really form glass into whatever shape you want, you aren’t just stuck with rectangles either.

 There is a lot more you can do with a sump when you realize this.